agabor/recolorimage/README.md

 1. **Performance Considerations**:
    - Use HTML5 Canvas API for efficient image processing
    - Implement progress tracking for each processing step
-   - Use Web Workers for CPU-intensive image processing to prevent UI freezing
+   - Use Web Workers for CPU-intensive image processing (mapLuminanceAndProcessColors) to prevent UI freezing

 2. **Error Handling**:
    - Validate image dimensions and file size before processing